 De-Pet Your Home

-Just as you'll need to clean and declutter your Baltimore home before it goes on the market, you'll also need to de-pet it.
+Just as you'll need to clean and declutter your home before it goes on the market, you'll also need to de-pet it.
 This involves getting rid of not only any damage the pet has caused, but also the hair, stains and, most of all, odors.

 Start by getting rid of the hair.
 You'll need a heavy-duty vacuum for the job.
 Consider having the upholstered furniture dry-cleaned, launder or dry-clean the drapes, and shampoo the carpets.
-There are cleaning companies in Baltimore and surrounding areas that could take on this task to!

-Carpet = Stink Magnet
+Carpet: The Stink Magnet

 Cat urine in the carpet is one of the hardest odors to get rid of, according to Neeraj Gupta, director of product research and development at ServiceMaster Clean.
 "Oftentimes," he tells MSN's Marcie Geffner, "you have to remove the carpet, remove the pad and seal the floor, and then replace the carpet and the pad."